MaibornWolff/codecharta/DEV_START_GUIDE.md

 ## Editor Setup

+> It is a good idea to check, if there are any plugins version of ours tools available for your code editor.
+Those plugins usually enable a
+> non-intrusive code linting on save, which can really help with code style, and avoids commits, solely focused on formatting.

 ### IntelliJ Idea

 For analysis the code style is based on the official `Kotlin Coding Conventions`.
 This baseline can be set in the configuration.